 Skip to main content

-Connect client software to FairCom's ISAM, CTDB, and SQL APIs
+FairCom client driver settings to connect securely to FairCom's ISAM, CTDB, and SQL APIs

 FairCom’s ISAM, SQL ODBC, and SQL JDBC client libraries require putting a server certificate file in the client process' working directory.
-This file must be a PEM file containing the server certificate.
+This file must be a PEM file containing the CA certificate (or self-signed server certificate).
 By default, the file must be named ctsrvr.pem

-Client software can use the following code to register a certificate that FairCom's driver will use to validate the server certificate:ctSetCommProtocolOption
+Client software can use the following code to register a certificate other than ctsrvr.pem that FairCom's driver will use to validate the server's self-signed or CA certificate:

 ctSetCommProtocolOption(ctCOMMOPT_FSSLTCP_SERVER_CERTIFICATE, "my server cert.pem");